Prep for the future—2017 Scholarship Campaign

 Sending a check helps us make your donation go further by avoiding credit card processing fees.
 Checks can be made out and sent to:

 Please include Foresight Prep on the memo line.

-Our 2017 scholarship students are diverse in identities, experiences and interests, but united by their passion for creating positive social, environmental and economic change.
-This year's high-potential applications include:
+Our 2017 scholarship students were diverse in identities, experiences and interests, but united by their passion for creating positive social, environmental and economic change.

 C.L., 16 y.o., Phoenix

 Vietnamese-American, aspiring first generation college student.
 Passionate about working globally to help countries cooperate to reduce their reliance on fossil fuels.

 A.J.
 17 y.o., Portland

 African American, hoping to study urban planning in college, and address the racialized achievement gap.

 E.S., 17 y.o., Chicago